-Snake Eyes is arguably the most popular GI Joe and one of the most popular ninjas EVER in my humble ninja loving opinion.
-Once the new action figures, comic books and movie details started getting leaked and released I took to looking through the internet for some of the best content you can find below that wwe will keep updating as time goes on.
+Snake Eyes is arguably the most popular G.I.
+Joe character and one of the most popular ninjas EVER, in my humble, ninja-loving opinion.
+Once Hasbro’s new 6-inch G.I.
+Joe Classified Series action figures hit shelves—along with comic books and movie details—I took to searching the internet for some of the best Snake Eyes toy photos.
+You can find them, and more, below, and we will continue updating over time.

 Snake Eyes Saturday

-If you need a dose of photography or ninja inspiration this is the hash tag to scroll through and we featured a couple other epic photos below.
+If you need a dose of photography or ninja inspiration, #snakeeyessaturday is the hashtag to scroll on Instagram.
+We’ve featured a few more epic pics below.

 I already have the 3.75” G.I.
-Joe 25th Anniversary Snake Eyes figure.
-I am was excited to get this larger, more detailed version to photograph before the Snake Eyes movie hits the big screen around October of this year (hopefully).
+Joe 25th Anniversary Snake Eyes figure, but I was excited to get this larger, more detailed version to photograph before the Snake Eyes movie hits the big screen around October of this year (hopefully).

 This new 6-inch Snake Eyes release from Hasbro is a big one for a lot of toy photographers who have long dreamed of seeing G.I.
-Joe go to the 6-inch scale, as Star Wars figures did with the advent of Hasbro’s Star Wars the Black Series.
+Joe go to the 6-inch scale, just as Star Wars figures did with the advent of Hasbro’s Star Wars the Black Series.
 Naturally, I couldn’t help myself and had to preorder the deluxe figure and the standard one as soon as it was announced at this year’s Toy Fair.
-Now that the action figure has arrived I started getting to capturing photos.
+Now that the action figure has arrived, I began capturing photos.

 The triumphant return of G.I.
-Joe begins on Hasbro Pulse with their special edition Snake Eyes figure—the first time the character has been produced in 6-inch scale.
-This deluxe version of the figure also comes with multiple ninja accessories and an exclusive Arashikage clan gear storage rack.
-A standard version will be available later with the full first wave of the G.I.
+Joe began on Hasbro Pulse with their special edition Snake Eyes figure.
+It was the first time the character had been produced in 6-inch scale, and the first figure in the Classified Series.
+This deluxe version of the figure also comes with multiple ninja accessories and an exclusive Arashikage clan weapons rack.
+A standard version followed with the full first wave of the G.I.
 Joe Classified Series (also including Scarlett, Duke and Roadblock).

 Support The Toy Photographers website by purchasing via Entertainment Earth and the affiliate links like this: G.I.
 Joe Classified Series 6-Inch Snake Eyes Action Figure

-Hasbro also has a bunch of really exciting GI Joe release coming and you can view all of those available for pre order on Entertainment Earth.
+Hasbro also has a bunch of really exciting G.I.
+Joe releases coming.
+You can view all of those available for preorder on Entertainment Earth.

 The Snake Eyes film features actor Henry Golding (of Crazy Rich Asians) in the title role.
 It’s said to be an origin story that takes place before the previous two G.I.
 Joe movies.

-Rob Liefeld the creator of Deadpool, Cable, X-Force, Domino and more has been working on a new Snake Eyes comic book.
-As a long time Deadpool fan and owner of the first 40 X-Force comic books, I could not be more excited for Liefeld to take on this character.
+Rob Liefeld, the creator of Deadpool, Cable, X-Force, Domino and more, has been working on a new Snake Eyes: Deadgame comic book, which debuted from IDW on July 15.
+As a long time Deadpool fan and owner of the first 40 X-Force comic books, I could not be more excited for Liefeld’s take on this character.

 “Finally, I can share all that I’ve been drawing these last few months.
 Growing up, #GIJoe were the heroes of my sandbox, the champions of my shelves.
 These are the toys that made so many of us!
 Looking to restore the franchise to its former glory!”
 Liefeld wrote on Instagram in a caption for the above image.
 He also noted in the comments of his Instagram post that Snake Eyes did influence Deadpool, which is pretty neat.